Shinde elected as Sena's house leader, Aaditya proposes name

 Pratap Sarnaik seconded the motion.
 Sena sources said party chief and Aaditya's father Uddhav Thackeray was not keen to appoint his son as the head of the Sena's legislative unit.

 Uddhav Thackeray was present at the meeting held at the Sena headquarters in Dadar.
-It was also attended by some of the independents who have extended support to the party which is locked in a tussle with the ally BJP post- October 21 Maharashtra elections, seeking equal sharing of the power.
+It was also attended by some of the independents who have extended support to the party which is locked in a tug- of-war with the ally BJP post- October 21 Maharashtra elections seeking equal sharing of the power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)